 Sunscreen is OK to use on babies 6 months or older.
 Younger babies should use other forms of sun protection.

 If your baby is 6 months or older, liberally use sunscreen.
 Also, avoid exposing your baby to the sun during peak hours — generally 10 a.m. to 2 p.m. — and dress your baby in protective clothing, a hat with a brim and sunglasses.

 - Balk SJ, et al. Ultraviolet radiation: A hazard to children and adolescents.
 Pediatrics.
 2011;127:e791.

 - Sun safety: Save your skin!
 U.S. Food and Drug Administration. http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm049090.htm.
-Accessed Feb.
-26, 2013.
+Accessed April 20, 2016.

-- Sunscreens.
-American Academy of Dermatology. http://www.aad.org/media-resources/stats-and-facts/prevention-and-care/sunscreens.
-Accessed Feb.
-26, 2013.
+- Sunscreen FAQs.
+American Academy of Dermatology. https://www.aad.org/media/stats/prevention-and-care/sunscreen-faqs.
+Accessed April 18, 2016.

 - Sunscreens explained.
 The Skin Cancer Foundation. http://www.skincancer.org/prevention/sun-protection/sunscreen/sunscreens-explained.
 Accessed April 8, 2016.